microsoft/BotFramework-WebChat/SAMPLES.md

 ## Change the CSS manually

+In addition to colors, you can modify fonts used to render messages:

 <img alt="Screenshot with custom style set" src="https://raw.githubusercontent.com/Microsoft/BotFramework-WebChat/v4/doc/sample-custom-style-set.png" width="396" />

-In the previous sample, we talked about customizing thru style options.
-Inside Web Chat, style options generates a set of CSS rules (enhanced with [glamor](https://github.com/threepointone/glamor)), we call it "style set".
+Inside Web Chat, styles are set through *style sets*, which are a set of CSS rules enhanced with [glamor](https://github.com/threepointone/glamor).
+You can modify the style set by setting the CSS rules directly:

 For deeper styling, you can also modify the style set manually by setting the CSS rules directly.